telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/how-to/grid-self-referencing-hierarchy.md

 ---
-title: Use Grid Self-Referencing Hierarchy
+title: Implement Grid Self-Referencing Hierarchy
-page_title: Use Grid Self-Referencing Hierarchy | Kendo UI Grid HtmlHelper
+page_title: Implement Grid Self-Referencing Hierarchy | Kendo UI Grid HtmlHelper
-description: "implement a Kendo UI Grid which builds multiple levels of hierarchy by using a single table of data."
+description: "Implement a Kendo UI Grid which builds multiple levels of hierarchy by using a single table of data."
 slug: howto_usegridselfrefhierarchy_gridaspnetmv
 ---

-# Use Grid Self-Referencing Hierarchy
+# Implement Grid Self-Referencing Hierarchy

 To see the example on how to implement a Grid which builds multiple levels of hierarchy, using a single table of data, refer to [this project](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/grid/grid-self-referencing-hierarchy)